aalamu/localizer/README.md

 4. **Handling Exceptions**

-    Localize your exceptions by overriding the getMessageCode method in custom ApiException classes:
+    Localize your exceptions by overriding the getMessageCode() method of ApiException in your extended classes.
+For example

-How to use ApiException with `<T extends ApiException> ErrorResponse withStatus(T ex, Response.Status status)` and `<T extends ApiException> T of(T ex);`

 ```java
 public class DisabledAccountException extends ApiException {